-As per Hindu Calendar, Guru Purnima will be observed all across India on the Ashadha Purnima (full moon day in Ashadha Month).
-To see Guru Purnima Puja Auspicious Time and Date please visit on Choghadiya link.
+As per Hindu Calendar, Guru Purnima is observed all across India on Ashadha Purnima (full moon day in Ashadha Month).
+To find out Guru Purnima Puja Auspicious Time and Date please visit the Choghadiya link.

-Guru is a person or a mentor who drives out all the fear and ignorance.
-In the words of Ramakrishna Paramhansa, ‘He alone is the genuine teacher who is illumined by the light of true knowledge’.
-Our teachers help us in connecting with the true Guru within us.
+In Indian culture, Guru is a person or a mentor who drives out all fear and ignorance from a person.
+In the words of Ramakrishna Paramhansa, “He alone is the genuine teacher who is illumined by the light of true knowledge”.
 It is believed that our Guru resides in our Vishuddha Chakra in the throat and awakens when we deliver ourselves to our higher self.

 mPanchang wishes you a Happy Guru Purnima!